2,200 kanji,remembered —story by story.

 Quiz

 Stage 1 multiple-choice, Stage 2 free recall on the kanji you recognized.
-Mastery only credits kanji you got first try on both stages.
+Assessment only — Review owns the SRS schedule — and completing Quiz unlocks the Challenge.

 Challenge

-Lesson must average mastery 3 to enter.
+Quiz completed and lesson average mastery ≥4 to enter.
 Three lives, no re-queueing, ≥80% to pass.
 Pass writes SRS; fail records the attempt and locks the path for 24 hours.

 Pass it and the lesson closes behind you.